acusti/onscrolling/README.md

 ## Tests

 Tests use Mocha + Should.js + Sinon and must be run in a browser.
-Just open `test/index.html` in a browser (should even work using the `file://` protocol).
+Using `npm test` will run the tests in PhantomJS, but you can also visit `test/index.html` in a browser.

 ## TODO

 - [ ] Add optional param to specify an object other than `window` to monitor for scroll events
+- [ ] Expose `read` and `write` functions to attach handlers specifically to the read or write portion of each cycle to minimize layout calculations

 ## Misc